epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 In order to register for the workshop:

-1. Fill in the [Eventbrite registration form](https://epigraphyinfov.eventbrite.nl){:target="_blank" rel="noopener"} until September 18th, 2020.
+Please, fill in the [Google registration form](https://forms.gle/tddAuTbn2nwzks6y6){:target="_blank" rel="noopener"} until 24th March, 2023.

-2. Send the registration confirmation to [info@epigraphy.info](mailto:info@epigraphy.info) and specify in the email whether you are planning to attend the workshop in person (if the international measures will allow it) or if you prefer to participate via video conference.

-As the international situation is changing very quickly, we will regularly keep you up to date, and we will contact you again before the workshop for a last confirmation.
+As the international situation may still change very quickly, we will regularly keep you up to date, and we will contact you again before the workshop for a last confirmation.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSc29XvbNyUImaDM-7hLyi3aONioIHYKOdBRga7s6V9Cs3nOjQ/viewform?embedded=true" width="640" height="1860" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ---

-## Poster Session (Deadline extended)
+## Poster Session (in-person)

-The Leuven workshop will host an E-poster session dedicated to the presentation of new and ongoing projects in the field of Digital Epigraphy.
-The E-posters will be displayed in a virtual environment for the whole duration of the workshop; after that you will have the possibility to have them published on the Epigraphy.info website.
+The Leuven workshop will host an physical in-person session dedicated to the presentation of new and ongoing projects in the field of Digital Epigraphy.
+The posters will be also displayed on the Epigraphy.info website during the workshop and after.
+Should you wish to record a 5-minute video about your project, we will host them on the Epigraphy.info Youtube channel.

-#### E-Posters Guidelines
+#### Posters Guidelines

-E-Posters may include text, images, graphs as well as videos and audio.
+Posters may include text, images, graphs as well as videos and audio.
 You can prepare your poster in the format that you find more suitable (PDF, PowerPoint, .mp4, .mpg, avi.).
 The only rule is: **keep it short!**

 For PDF you should limit your documentation to a single page (ideally 1080 x 1536 px), PowerPoint presentation should include no more than 3 slides.